ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ### APIs
 Three separate APIs manage Actions.
 Each has its own documentation.
-- [User Actions](https://fusionauth.io/docs/v1/tech/apis/user-actions) — Defines an action, updates it, and deletes it.
-The path is `/api/user-action`.
+- [Actions](https://fusionauth.io/docs/v1/tech/apis/user-actions) — Defines an Action, updates it, and deletes it.
+The API path is `/api/user-action`.
-- [Applying User Actions](https://fusionauth.io/docs/v1/tech/apis/actioning-users) — Applies an existing Action to a User.
-Can also update or cancel the Action.
-The path is `/api/user/action`.
+- [Action instances](https://fusionauth.io/docs/v1/tech/apis/actioning-users) — Applies an existing Action to a User.
+Can also update or cancel the Action instance.
+The API path is `/api/user/action`.
-- [User Action Reasons](https://fusionauth.io/docs/v1/tech/apis/user-action-reasons) — Attaches the reason the Action was taken to the Action.
+- [Action Reasons](https://fusionauth.io/docs/v1/tech/apis/user-action-reasons) — Attaches the reason the Action was taken to the Action.
 Having a Reason is optional.
-The path is `/api/user-action-reason`.
+The API path is `/api/user-action-reason`.

+Actions and Actions Reasons can be managed on the FusionAuth website.
+Only Action instances require you to use their API — you cannot apply an Action to a User on the website.

+The API documentation is long, and repeats the same parameters for each type of request.
+For easier understanding, the parameters listed there are grouped and summarized below for each API.
+Parameters, such as Ids and names, whose purpose is obvious from the preceding <Definitions> section are not described.

+### Action parameters
+These are used when creating an Action definition.
+- `userActionId`
+- `name`, `localizedNames`
+- `startEmailTemplateId`, `cancelEmailTemplateId`, `modifyEmailTemplateId`, `endEmailTemplateId`, — The Id of the email template that is used when the Action starts, is cancelled, is modified, or expires.
+Temporal Actions have all four events, whereas instantaneous actions have only the start event.
+- `includeEmailInEventJSON` — Whether to include the email information in the JSON that is sent to the webhook when a user action is taken.
+- `options`, `options[x].name`, `options[x].localizedNames`
+- `preventLogin` — User may not log in if true until the Action expires.
+- `sendEndEvent` — Whether to call webhooks when this Action instance expires.
+- `temporal` — if the Action is temporal.
+- `userEmailingEnabled`, `userNotificationsEnabled` — notify doesn't contact the user, it just adds a `notifyUser` field to JSON sent to webhooks.

+### Action instance parameters
+These are used when applying an Action to a User.
+- `userActionId`
+- `actioneeUserId`
+- `actionerUserId`
+- `applicationIds` — The Action can be applied to the User for multiple Applications.
+- `broadcast` — Should the Action trigger webhooks
+- `comment` — A note by the actioner if they want to add information in addition to the Reason.
+- `emailUser` — Should the user be emailed at instance creation.
+- `expiry` — Time after which this temporal Action should end.
+- `notifyUser` — Should the literal text value, "`notifyUser`", be sent to webhooks, for them to act on as they wish.
+- `option` — The option the Actioner chose for this instance of the Action.
+- `reasonId`

+### Action Reason parameters
+These are used when creating an Action Reason.
+- `userActionReasonId`
+- `text`, `localizedTexts` — The description of the Reason that a human can understand, possibly in many languages.
+- `code` — A short text string to categorize the Reason for software to process.

 ### Creating a User Action via the API (create both types)